Who is an Entrepreneur today?

 The word entrepreneur is so common today that the ones who call themselves businesswoman or businessman are just considered the poor cousins of “Entrepreneur”.

-They are so old school.
-They are so out of fashion.
+They are so old school and so out of fashion.

 Everyone you meet today with a business or a business model or an idea want themselves addressed as “Entrepreneur”.

-Without even understanding what an entrepreneur means they have added Prefix or suffice to entrepreneur word to define the stage of their journey they are at.
+Without even understanding what an entrepreneur means they have added Prefix or suffice to the entrepreneur word so as to define the stage of their journey they are at.

 They are still fighting their employee vs entrepreneur mindset battles.

-When I was young the word entrepreneur was relatively an unknown term.
+When I was young, the word entrepreneur was relatively an unknown term (it seems like ages since someone called me young).

 It’s not that ideas and innovations weren’t happening.
 They did happen.
 In fact, the year I passed out Orkut was still finding its feet.

-Similarly, other ventures were too finding their methods to disrupt the market.
+Similarly, other ventures were too finding methods to disrupt the market.

 The only difference was how simple things were earlier.